dgor82/dgor82.github.io/style_guide_code.md

 ## Explicitness over Conciseness

 Examples:
-1. Configure IDE to suggest or require `sealed` keyword for classes without inheritors.
+1. Configure IDE to suggest or require the `sealed` keyword for classes without inheritors.
 This way we document the fact and are made aware when we change the design by being forced to remove the keyword.

-2. Configure IDE to require `static` keyword for anonymous lambdas that don't use a closure of a variable outside of the lambda's scope.
-This makes the compiler treat it differently and reduces the load on the GC, in the spirit of avoiding premature pessimisation.
+2. In the spirit of avoiding premature pessimisation, configure the IDE to require the `static` keyword for anonymous lambdas that don't use a closure over a variable outside of its scope.
+This allows the compiler to treat it in an optimised way (reducing the load on the GC).

 ## Depth vs Shortness of Functions